brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

  -d '{ "model": "gpt-4", "messages": [{"role": "user","content": "What are some good recommendtions golf shirts at a Macys store in Dallas Texas?"}]  }'
 ```

-Its important to check the model being used if you had multiple versions.
+When using FLink SQL to call the LLM its important to check the model being used, especially if you have multiple versions.
 Docmentation [here](https://docs.confluent.io/cloud/current/flink/reference/statements/create-model.html#model-versioning)

 If you get a ```Received bad response code 404``` error listed in the web Flink SQL console UI, you can test the version of the model being used with the following commands: